An Overview of the Appraisal Process

 The majority of the parties participating are very familiar.
 The real estate agent is the most known entity in the transaction.
 Next, the mortgage company provides the financial capital needed to finance the exchange.
 And ensuring all aspects of the transaction are completed and that a clear title transfers from the seller to the buyer is the title company.

 So, who's responsible for making sure the real estate is worth the purchase price?
 This is where you meet the appraiser.
 We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Personal Service Realty's Residential Valuation Group will ensure, you as an interested party, are informed.

 Inspecting the subject property

-Following the inspection, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+After the inspection, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
-It is important to note that while this amount is probably the strongest indication of what a house is worth, it probably will not be the price at which the property closes.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Personal Service Realty's Residential Valuation Group will help you get the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+Note: While this amount is probably the strongest indication of what a property is worth, it may not be the final sales price.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
+The bottom line is, an appraiser from Personal Service Realty's Residential Valuation Group will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.